Jenna-Zhao/American_income_distribution/README.md

 The [**outputs**](outputs) folder contains plots and corresponding script.
 Each plot and script name is directly related to the derived dataset it represents.

 -   At the U.S. level analysis, we've generated facet line plots to compare total compensation.
-The script relies on packages, including `ggplot2`, `ggthemes`, `ggtext`, and `grid` to execute the visualizations.
+The script relies on packages, including `ggplot2`, `ggthemes` and `grid` to execute the visualizations.

 -   At the state level analysis, we drew a color-coded map to display varying total compensation across different states.
 Also, we used geographic information about each state stored in the `tigris` package.
-The script relies on several packages, including `ggplot2`, `ggthemes`, `ggtext`, `grid`, `dplyr`, `sf` and `tigris` to generate the visualizations.
+The script relies on several packages, including `ggplot2`, `grid`, `dplyr`, `sf` and `tigris` to generate the visualizations.

 All of these packages can be installed by using `install.packages()` function.